seanfisk/combootcha/README.md

 ## Executing the setup

-First, install either Xcode or Command Line Tools with `xcode-select --install`.
-With Homebrew and normal C++ compiles, we can get along with just the Command Line Tools.
+First, install either Xcode or Command Line Tools.
+For Homebrew, Python, Ruby, and normal C++ compiles, we can get along with just the Command Line Tools.
 However, to compile Mac applications using Qt, we need the full Xcode installation.

+If using Command Line Tools, run `xcode-select --install`.
+If using Xcode, open the Mac App Store and install Xcode from there.

 Next, transfer the compiled executable to the new system and execute it: